ACT CRICOS PROVIDER NUMBER 02650E

 After working as a high school teacher for three years, Ian moved into pastoral ministry.
 Between 1993 – 2010 he was the Senior Pastor of Nundah/North-East Baptist Church, during which time the church grew from 35 to 500 people.
 Ian teaches in the areas of leadership, preaching and New Testament.
 He also oversees the development of postgraduate research and e-learning at Malyon. http://ianhussey.org/

+Hussey, Ian, and Aaron Tkaczynski.
 2014.
-(With Aaron Tkaczynski) Leadership Development in Queensland Baptist Churches.
+Leadership Development in Queensland Baptist Churches.
 Crucible 6 (1), http://www.ea.org.au/Crucible/Issues/Leadership-in-Queensland-Baptist-Churches.

+Hussey, Ian.
 2013.
 “Sense of Community in Churches: A Practical Theological Perspective.”
-Paper presented at Australian and New Zealand Association of Theological Colleges Annual Conference, Laidlaw College, Auckland, New Zealand.
+A Paper presented at the Australian and New Zealand Association of Theological Colleges Annual Conference, Laidlaw College, Auckland, New Zealand.

 Chair, Australian College of Theology, e-Learning Panel, 2012-present